qr-bus/trab01/README.md

 	SELECT numero_linha
 	FROM LINHA
-	WHERE descricao_linha LIKE 'T.LARANJEIRAS%'
+	WHERE desc_linha LIKE 'T.LARANJEIRAS%'
-	OR descricao_linha LIKE '%T.ITAPARICA VIA T.CARAPINA%';
+	OR desc_linha LIKE '%T.ITAPARICA VIA T.CARAPINA%';
 ![img](images/9.4/9.4.a.1.png)<br>

 	SELECT titular,validade